JMSchuurmans/welcome-to-learn-verified-v-000/README.md

 ### Project 1:1's

-Most of the time on Learn, you're going to be working through readme's (lessons that only require you to read some text or watch a video) and labs (where you have to write code to get tests to pass).
+Most of the time on Learn, you're going to be working through readmes (lessons that only require you to read some text or watch a video) and labs (where you have to write code to get tests to pass).
 However, there are also five Portfolio Projects where you get to build a complete app from scratch.
 If you have questions about how to get started with your portfolio project or get stuck while working on it, instead of using Ask A Question, schedule a session with a Technical coach [here](http://bit.ly/portfolio-project-support).
 Filling out the form will pair you with a coach that specializes in helping students with the project you're working on.

 ### Section Lead 1:1's